How much does conveyancing cost?

 *These fees vary from property to property and can be significantly more than the ranges given above.
 We can give you an accurate figure once we know who the management company and/or freeholder are.
 The notice fees are set by the management company/freeholder and we have no control over these charges.

-Prices and disbursements are subject to change dependent on factors including property value - for a full quote and full breakdown of related disbursements please use our residential conveyancing calculator for a free quote without obligation: Online Conveyancing Quote
+Prices and third party costs are subject to change dependent on factors including property value - for a full quote and full breakdown of related third party costs please use our residential conveyancing calculator for a free quote without obligation: Online Conveyancing Quote

 In addition to receiving instructions direct from buyers and sellers, we also work alongside brokers, referrers and property agents who refer clients to us.
 Many of these will provide fixed pricing on their websites and literature, the pricing that they advertise in many cases will include our fixed legal costs.